 4- Sheraton Grand Macao Hotel

 Sheraton Grand Macao’s Family Suites are themed with DreamWorks characters like Shrek, Po from Kung Fu Panda and Alex from Madagascar.
 The adjoining kid’s rooms are decked out with pint-sized furniture, toys, cushions, game consoles and flat-screen TVs.
-When checking into the hotel, the King Julien’s Jungle Hut is the place for the kids to have popcorn and sweets.
+When checking into the hotel, King Julien’s Jungle Hut is the place for the kids to have popcorn and sweets.
 There are weekend movie nights and seasonal children’s activities.